cboettig/labnotebook/_posts/2014-05-05-knitr-workflow-challenges.md

 I start abstracting tasks performed in chunks into functions, so I can re-use these things elsewhere, loop over them, and document them carefully somewhere I can reference that won't be in the way of what I'm thinking.
-I start to move thse functions into `R/` directory of an R package structure, documenting with Roxygen.
+I start to move these functions into `R/` directory of an R package structure, documenting with `Roxygen`.
 I write unit tests for these functions (in `inst/tests`) to have quick tests to check their sanity without running my big scripts (recent habit).
 The package structure helps me: